In those days there was no king in Israel. Everyone did what was right in their own eyes. Judges 17:6

 2014 Religious Landscape Study found that

-3.1% of American adults say they are atheists.
+3.1% of American adults say they are atheists, and

 Evolution, beginning with the Big Bang, is Evil

-Evolution is simply one more frontal assault in The Long War Against God.
+Evolution is simply one more satanic frontal assault in The Long War Against God.

-Cosmologically Big Bang is contradictory to conservation and entropy.
+Cosmologically Big Bang is contradictory to causality, conservation, and entropy.

-Scientifically Evolution is contradictory to physics and chemistry.
+Scientifically Evolution is contradictory to biology, genetics, organic chemistry.

-Theologically it is all heretical blasphemy against God's Word.
+Theologically it is all heretical blasphemy against God's Word and creation.

-However, what other options do the godless have but God?
+However, what other options do the wicked, the godless have but lies?

 What Is Evil & Where Did It Come From? - RC Sproul